Isaac-Ndirangu-Muturi-749/coding_and_algorithmic_problems/array_string/2297_Jump_Game_VIII/README.md

         # Build the graph for valid jumps based on increasing sequence rule
         for i in range(n - 1, -1, -1):
+            # Ensure stack elements are greater than the current element
             while increasing_stack and nums[increasing_stack[-1]] < nums[i]:
                 increasing_stack.pop()
+            # If stack not empty, make a connection in graph
             if increasing_stack:
                 adjacency_list[i].append(increasing_stack[-1])
             increasing_stack.append(i)

         # Build the graph for valid jumps based on decreasing sequence rule
         for i in range(n - 1, -1, -1):
+            # Ensure stack elements are greater than or equal to the current element
             while decreasing_stack and nums[decreasing_stack[-1]] >= nums[i]:
                 decreasing_stack.pop()
+            # If stack not empty, make a connection in graph
             if decreasing_stack:
                 adjacency_list[i].append(decreasing_stack[-1])
             decreasing_stack.append(i)